 I have lived in Christchurch City most of my life.
-I find it difficult to describe the sense of loss at the disappearance of so many of the city’s buildings following the series of devastating earthquakes starting with the magnitude 7.1 shake on 4 September 2010.
+I find it difficult to describe the sense of loss at the disappearance of so many of the city’s buildings following the series of devastating earthquakes starting with the magnitude 7.1 earthquake on 4 September 2010.
 It is as if the soul of the city has gone.
 So many buildings in the CBD have been erased that it is now almost unrecognisable.
 There are vast open spaces between office blocks that just don’t look right at all.
-I suspect it will be a long time, if ever, before these spaces are filled with new structures.
+I suspect it will be a long time, if ever before these spaces are filled with new structures.

-Yet others suffered few ill effects following the quakes finding instead that their mostly undamaged houses where suddenly rising in market value.
+Yet others suffered few ill effects following the quakes finding instead that their mostly undamaged houses were suddenly rising in market value.
 The eastern side of the city has largely been ignored.
 Those who could afford new homes have moved north, south and west, changing the demographics of the population considerably.

 I wish that I had purchased a good 35mm camera back in the 1970s and shot a couple of rolls of film each week – which would have been quite expensive back then.
 Such photographs would have been a treasure trove today.
 In later years I took many pictures around the city not realizing of course that many of the buildings would soon be destroyed in the big Christchurch earthquake on Tuesday 22 February 2011.

 A severe earthquake struck Canterbury (magnitude from 7.0 to 7.1) on September 4, 2010, at 4:35 AM.
 The largest destructive aftershock (magnitude 6.3) occurred on February 22, 2011, at 12.51 PM.